DutchAzureMeetup/Serveless-Computing/Lab/README.md

     using Microsoft.WindowsAzure.Storage.Table;
     using Newtonsoft.Json;

+    // This is the main method of the function.
+    // seatEventText is bound to the storage queue trigger and will contain the message body.
-    public static void Run(string seatEventText, CloudTable seatsTable, TraceWriter log) {
+    // seatsTable is bound to the output storage table. public static void Run(string seatEventText, CloudTable seatsTable, TraceWriter log) {
-        var seatEvent = JsonConvert.DeserializeObject<SeatEvent>(seatEventText);
+        // Deserialize the message body into an actual object. var seatEvent = JsonConvert.DeserializeObject<SeatEvent>(seatEventText);

         log.Info($"Status of seat {seatEvent.SeatNumber} in room {seatEvent.RoomId} changed (IsTaken = {seatEvent.IsTaken}).");

+	// To store data in a storage table, we need to create a table entity.
+	// Entities provide a PartitionKey to determine in what table partition to save the entity
+	// as well as a RowKey to make the entity unique within the partition.
         SeatEntity entity = new SeatEntity
         {
             PartitionKey = seatEvent.RoomId.ToString(),